SnapperTT/Turf2-extlib/README.md

 ## Building
 Assumes that you are building FROM a Linux machine (or linux subsystem on windows). *Only linux x64 has been tested and will be supported*.

+Make sure that you have the following installed: `git`, `git-lfs`, `wget`, `cmake`.
+If there are other programs you need please list them here.

 To build for linux with `gcc` for x86-64:

 `make linux`